Safe As Houses

 University of Iowa Press

-“Free Ham” is from Marie-Helene Bertino’s debut collection SAFE AS HOUSES (University of Iowa Press, 2012).
+“Free Ham” is from Marie-Helene Bertino’s debut collection SAFE AS HOUSES (University of Iowa Press).
 The collection won the Iowa Short Fiction Award.
 Her stories have appeared or are forthcoming in The Pushcart Prize Anthology XXXIII, The North American Review, Mississippi Review, American Short Fiction and elsewhere.
-She lives in New York City.

 Bertino said this about the origins of her story: There were many things I didn’t know about house fires until I was in one.
 My friends and I were at my mother’s house getting ready to go to a rehearsal dinner for another friend’s wedding.
 An electrical surge in my mother’s art studio tore through a flimsy power chord.
 This triggered the fire that spread quickly.
 My only conscious thought was: get the dog out.
 I worried she would get spooked and run right into it.